Curbside Collection

 Organics (green cart) |

-Sorting organic materials diverts waste from the landfill.
+Sorting organic materials diverts waste from the landfill and from your black cart, increasing its capacity.
 Green bins are collected either weekly or biweekly throughout the year.
 Bi-weekly collection begins the first full week in November.
 All organics must fit inside your cart with the lid closed.
 Your cart must weigh less than 200 lbs (90.7 kg).

 Recycling (blue bag) |